ccmucdenver/ccm-docs/docs/updates.md

 after a review of the situation.
 The node state will show as `drng` in the [partitions list](https://demo.openwfm.org/web/alderaan/sinfo.txt).

-* Reducing  the number of cores used has some effect on the CPU heat generated, but only a limited one because the remaining cores can boost their speed up.
+[//]: # (Reducing  the number of cores used has some effect on the CPU heat generated, but only a limited one because the remaining cores can boost their speed up.)

 * A link to real-time CPU temperature on all Alderaan nodes was added above.